chembience/docker-postgres-rdkit/README.md

 This repository is a fork of the [Docker "Official Image"](https://github.com/docker-library/official-images#what-are-official-images) for [`postgres`](https://hub.docker.com/_/postgres/).
-It adds builds of the Postgres [RDKit](https://github.com/rdkit/rdkit) extension module.
-The project has been created as component of the [Chembience](https://github.com/chembience/chembience), however, can be used for local Docker image builds independently of the Chembience setup .
-Additionally, the following ready-to-use Docker image builds are made available at [Dockerhub](https://hub.docker.com/r/chembience/postgres-rdkit/tags?page=1&ordering=last_updated):
+It adds builds for the Postgres [RDKit](https://github.com/rdkit/rdkit) extension module.
+The project has been created as component of the [Chembience](https://github.com/chembience/chembience), however, can be used for local Docker image builds independently of the Chembience setup.
+Additionally, the following ready-to-use Docker image builds have been made available at [Dockerhub](https://hub.docker.com/r/chembience/postgres-rdkit/tags?page=1&ordering=last_updated):

 |  Postgres | RDKit extension  | Docker Image                                                     | Build Status
 |-----------|------------------|------------------------------------------------------------------|--------------